javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/06-function-object/article.md

 As we already know, a function in JavaScript is a value.

 Every value in JavaScript has a type.
-What type is a function?
+What is a functions type?

 In JavaScript, functions are objects.